Meet Getwid: WordPress Gutenberg Blocks by MotoPress

 - Heading type.

-To create effective FAQ pages and other categorized sections, you can also use tabs and organize them in different layouts.
+To create effective FAQ pages and other categorized sections, you can also use tabs in WordPress and organize them in different layouts.

 - Different sections of news, categories (e.g. genres of literature), different archives, etc.